Granting of Honorary Awards

 This document sets out the criteria, guiding principles and procedures for the granting of honorary awards by UCC.

-University College Cork National University of Ireland, Cork (UCC) is a Constituent University of the National University of Ireland, founded in 1908.
+University College Cork (UCC) is a Constituent University of the National University of Ireland, founded in 1908.
 The University is empowered under the Universities Act 1997 to award degrees, including honorary degrees, which shall also be degrees of the National University of Ireland.

-Authority and procedure governing nominations for Honorary Degrees
+Authority and Procedure Governing Nominations for Honorary Degrees and Awards

-In seeking nominations for an Honorary Degree, members of the Honorary Degree Board are expected to conduct appropriately discrete consultation on suitability and standing in the field with colleagues in their functional areas of responsibility.
+In seeking nominations for an Honorary Degree or award, members of the Honorary Awards Board are expected to conduct appropriately discrete consultation on suitability and standing in the field with colleagues in their functional areas of responsibility.

-Once reviewed by the Honorary Degrees Board, selected nominations will be subject to a due diligence process and the outcome will influence whether the nomination will be progressed or not.
+Once reviewed by the Honorary Awards Board, selected nominations will be subject to a due diligence process and the outcome will influence whether the nomination will be progressed or not.

 Policy for Granting of Honorary Awards in University College Cork National University of Ireland, Cork